Planning a Disney trip for a child with autism, ADHD, or other neurodivergent needs?

 Instead of saying, “My child has autism,” you’ll need to explain how their autism impacts their ability to wait in line.

-Before the call, take some time to gather your thoughts and jot them down so you can refer to them during the Zoom interview.
+Before the call, take some time to gather your thoughts and jot them down so you can refer to them during the virtual interview.
 Focus on:

-Download my DAS Pass Prep Worksheet, filled with clear prompts, real-life examples, and tips to help you confidently navigate the interview process.
+If you’d like support about what to say prior to the interview, download my DAS Pass Prep & Advocacy Worksheet, filled with clear prompts and tips to help you confidently navigate the interview process.

 Just enter your email address below, and I’ll gladly send you a copy so you can start preparing for your magical vacation with less stress and more pixie dust.